 In this article, I want to not only show you recommendations of different asset allocations.
 I want to also teach you the why.
 The more you can understand why these asset allocations makes sense, the more you can invest with confidence.

-We also know there are bear cycles to watch out for every 5 – 10 years.
+We also know there are bear cycles to watch out for every 10 years.
 For example, if you invested all your money at the top of the market in 2000, it would have taken 10 years until you got your money back if you held on.
-But if you bought at the bottom in 2009, you're up well over 150%.
-The Brexit fiasco has now heightened the chances of another multi-year bear market.
+But if you bought at the bottom in 2009, you're up well over 250%.

 Given it's extremely difficult to time the market, it's a good idea to deploy a consistent dollar cost average strategy throughout your life.
 In the beginning, because they make up a larger portion of your overall investment amount, contributions are extremely important.

 The bond market, as represented by the Barclays Aggregate Bond Fund ETF, acts a little differently.
 Whereas the S&P 500 declined by roughly 50% during the last downturn, the Barclays Aggregate Bond Fund only declined about ~15%.
 In other words, during times of despair, bonds are much more defensive.
 On the flip side, since its 2009 lows, the Barclays aggregate bond index is only up about 25%.

 If we are wrong, then we simply make less than we could have.
 If we are right about a downturn, then we will either make more or lose less than we could have.
 Although many are warning we are in a bond bubble, in finance, everything is relative.

-The dividend yield of the S&P 500 at 2.6% is higher than the dividend yield of the Barclays aggregate bond fund at 2.3%.
+The dividend yield of the S&P 500 at ~1.5% is higher than the dividend yield of the Barclays aggregate bond fund at ~1.3%.
 When this occurs, there's a tendency for money to flow towards equities given the opportunity cost to invest in bonds is so low.

 The dividend yield can also be considered a performance buffer.
-For example, if the S&P 500 declines by 10%, your total return is really -7.4% if you hold for one year (-10% + 2.6%).
+For example, if the S&P 500 declines by 10%, your total return is really -8% if you hold for one year (-10% + 2%).
 When investing in either stocks or bonds, always think about the total return = principal performance + dividends.

 Inflation Is Important To Understand

 The more corporate earnings grow, the higher the stock market if valuation multiples stay the same.
 The stronger the expectations for earnings growth, the higher the stock market tends to climb as well as valuations expand.

-Between 1926 and December 31, 2015, the annualized total return for a portfolio composed exclusively of stocks in Standard & Poor's Composite Index of 500 Stocks was ~10%.
+Between 1926 and today, the annualized total return for a portfolio composed exclusively of stocks in Standard & Poor's Composite Index of 500 Stocks was ~10%.
 The average inflation rate for the same period was 2.93%.
 Therefore, the real rate of return was 10% – 2.93% = 7.07%.